crashtech/torque-postgresql/README.md

 * [TODO](https://github.com/crashtech/torque-postgresql/wiki/TODO)

 # Description
-`torque-postgresql` is a plugin that enhance Ruby on Rails enabling easy access to existing PostgreSQL advanced resources, such as data types and queries statements.
-Its features are design to be as similar as Rails architecture and they work as smooth as possible.
+`torque-postgresql` is a plugin that enhances Ruby on Rails enabling easy access to existing PostgreSQL advanced resources, such as data types and queries statements.
+Its features are designed to be as similar as Rails architecture and they work as smooth as possible.

-100% plug-and-play, with optional configurations so that can be adapted to your's project design pattern.
+100% plug-and-play, with optional configurations, so that can be adapted to your project's design pattern.

 # Installation